adamcw/wordle-trie-packing/README.md

 Each letter needs to track both itself, as well as a list of suffixes.
-Therefore, a trie can be a very expensive data structure and is generally used for more efficient lookup of if a word exists, than to save memory.
+Therefore, a trie can be a very expensive data structure and is generally used for more efficient lookup of if a word exists than to save memory.

-We can utilize some knowledge of the structure to try and pack it more efficiently though, and see if we can save more from reducing the number of letters overall, than we add in upkeep needing to track the suffix nodes.
+We can utilize some knowledge of the structure to try to pack it more efficiently though, and see if we can save more from reducing the number of letters overall, than we add in upkeep needing to track the suffix nodes.